shamiraty/OPEN-STREAMLIT-PROJECTS/README.md

 ### 7. Frequency Table Display
 - **Purpose**: Presents a frequency table with cumulative frequencies, providing insights into data distribution across age intervals.

-## 2. DESCRIPTIVE STATISTICS  & DATA VISUALIZATION
+# PAGE 2: DESCRIPTIVE STATISTICS  & DATA VISUALIZATION

-# Data Science and Statistics Features

-The following data science and statistical operations are performed in this code:

 1. **Data Loading and Selection**
    - Loads data from an Excel file (`data.xlsx`) and uses it for analytical processing.